 [return to first circumcision page]

-Best evidence: Yes, circ’d men seem to transmit HIV faster
+Best evidence: Yes, circumcised men seem to transmit HIV faster

-Whether trial results showed real risk or were a matter of chance only, the relative risk with circ’ing increased with longer time after circ’ing: during the first 6 months partners of circ’d vs intact men were 1.46 times more likely to get HIV; from 6-24 months, they were 1.82 times more likely to get HIV.
+Notably, the relative risk for women with a circumcised man increased over time: during the first 6 months partners of circumcised vs intact men were 1.46 times more likely to get HIV; from 6-12 months, they were 1.52 times more likely to get HIV; from 12 to 24 months, they were 2.3 times more likely to get HIV.
+(However, these statistics are unreliable because of small numbers of infections.)

 But the study was stopped early…

-By design, the trial was supposed to follow all women for 2 years, whether circ’ing men increased or decreased their partners risk to get HIV (in other words: “the female acquisition end point cannot be determined prior to the completion of the trial”; see p 38 in ).
-This trial design makes sense, because once men are circumcised to see what happens to their partners’ HIV risk, the foreskin cannot be reattached.
+By design, the trial was supposed to follow all women for two years; in other words: “the female acquisition end point cannot be determined prior to the completion of the trial.” [p 38 in reference 2].
+This trial design makes sense, because once men are circumcised to see what happens to women’s HIV risk, men’s foreskin cannot be reattached.

-Despite the plan to follow women for 2 years, the research team stopped the trial early.
-The excuse was that the study was unlikely to show circ’ing an HIV-positive man was good for his partner (less likely to transmit).
+Despite the plan to follow women for two years, the research team stopped the trial early.
+The excuse was that the study was unlikely to show circumcising an HIV-positive reduced the risk he would infect his partner.

-Here’s Jim Thornton’s (former editor, British Journal of Obstetrics and Gynaecology) comment on stopping the trial early: “Consider a treatment which affects husbands and wives.
+Here’s what Jim Thornton (former editor, British Journal of Obstetrics and Gynaecology) says about stopping the trial early: “Consider a treatment which affects husbands and wives.
 Treating one automatically treats the other.
 Evidence accumulates that it is good for the husband but results are unclear for the wife.
 It would be bonkers to stop when interim data showed a non-significant harmful trend for wives, on the grounds that the treatment was never going to be good for them, and then go ahead and implement it!
 But that’s what the authors of the only trial ever to test the effect of male circumcision on HIV transmission to the woman did…”.

 The trial was unethical (and illegal?)